-Documentation and due diligence works The Group has acquired an
+Documentation and due diligence works.

-Review the backgrounds and financials of the potential acquisition targets primarily based in the Greater China region
+Review the backgrounds and financials of the potential acquisition targets primarily based in the Greater China region.

-Acquire companies with functionalexpertise, industry-expertise or regional client-expertise primarily based in the PRC
+Acquire companies with functional expertise, industry-expertise or regional client-expertise primarily based in the Greater China region.